Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Regression Discontinuity Tree

 \subsection{Identification of CATE in the sharp RD}

-To identify the conditional average treatment effect function for trees in sharp RD, the following assumptions are needed: \begin{sloppypar} \textit{\textbf{Identification assumptions}} \begin{enumerate} \item[i)] $\mathbb{E}\left[Y(1)|X=x,Z \in \ell_j(\Pi)\right]$ and $\mathbb{E}\left[Y(0)|X=x,Z \in \ell_j(\Pi)\right]$, exists and continuous at $x=c$ for all leaves in the tree. \item[ii)] Let $f_j(x)$ denote the conditional density of $x$ in leaf $j$.
-In each leaf $j$, $c$ is an interior point of the support of $f_j(x)$. \end{enumerate} \end{sloppypar}
+To identify the conditional average treatment effect function for trees in sharp RD, the following assumptions are needed: \begin{assumption}[Identification assumptions]~ \begin{enumerate} \item[a)] $\mathbb{E}\left[Y(1)|X=x,Z \in \ell_j(\Pi)\right]$ and $\mathbb{E}\left[Y(0)|X=x,Z \in \ell_j(\Pi)\right]$, exists and continuous at $x=c$ for all leaves in the tree. \item[b)] Let $f_j(x)$ denote the conditional density of $x$ in leaf $j$.
+In each leaf $j$, $c$ is an interior point of the support of $f_j(x)$. \end{enumerate} \end{assumption}

-Assumption i) states that the expected value of the potential outcomes conditional on the running variable in each leaf exists and continuous.
+Assumption~\ref{ass:CondCov}a) states that the expected value of the potential outcomes conditional on the running variable in each leaf exists and continuous.
 It is required to identify the average treatment effects for all leaves.
-This assumption is similar to the classical RD assumption (see e.g., \cite{imbens2008regression}), but somewhat stronger, due to extension to the tree.\footnote{But less restrictive if one assumes continuity in $Z=z$ as in e.g., \cite{hsu2019testing}.} Assumption ii) ensures that the density for the running variable is well behaved: it has a positive probability below or above the threshold value within each leaf.
+This assumption is similar to the classical RD assumption (see e.g., \citealt{imbens2008regression}), but somewhat stronger, due to extension to the tree.\footnote{This is less restrictive if one assumes continuity in $Z=z$ as in e.g., \cite{hsu2019testing} or as we will need for discontinuity forest.} Assumption \ref{ass:CondCov}b) ensures that the density for the running variable is well behaved: it has a positive probability below or above the threshold value within each leaf.
 This excludes cases when there are no values of the running variable on both sides of the threshold in a given leaf.
-Finally, in the RD literature, it is common to require the continuity of the conditional distribution functions -- in this case, it extends to $f_j(x)$ to be continuous in $x$ \footnote{One need to use the Bayes' Rule to show this, along with assumption i)} -- which is an implication of \textit{``no precise control over the running variable''} (see e.g., \cite{lee2010regression}).
-In case, when local randomization around the threshold holds, the algorithm does not need this assumption. \footnote{ \textit{Note:} Although the used conditional average treatment effect function here is a step-function approximation, it can be a building block of a causal forest for sharp RD, which produces continuous condition average treatment effect.
-In this case, one needs further modification on the assumption for the conditional expectation and densities.
-A causal forest for RD is out of the scope of this current paper.}
+Finally, in the RD literature, it is common to require the continuity of the conditional distribution functions -- in this case, it extends to $f_j(x)$ to be continuous in $x$\footnote{Bayes' rule along with assumption a) gives this result.} -- which is an implication of \textit{``no precise control over the running variable''} (see e.g., \citealt{lee2010regression}).
+The algorithm does not need this assumption if local randomization around the threshold holds.